dsccommunity/ConfigMgrCBDsc/README.md

 ```

 After creating a DataFile and configuration file, to compile the mof
-One additional command will need to be ran.
+one additional command will need to be ran.
 After running the command
-below any item that requires a password, example CMAccounts, will be
+below, any item that requires a password, example CMAccounts, will
-prompted to enter a password for those accounts.
+prompt to enter a password for those accounts.
 If running against and
 environment already up and running, the passwords are not evaluated and set
-if the account already exists.
+if the account already exists with a password.

 ```powershell
 C:\temp\CMConfig.ps1